cms66/rpi-iot/README.md

 ### Main setup
  - Login via ssh (created user/password)  and run setup menu (an alias has been created so no need to sudo run)
 <pre><code>mysetup</code></pre>
- - Run System setup to remove default pi user, update system + install system/development tools
+ - Run System setup (once) to update system + install system/development tools
  - Run Hardware setup and use sub menu to setup connected devices (multiple devices can be configured, but reboot will be needed to apply changes)
  - Run NFS setup to configure server or client (required for OpenMPI)